Have you ever been woken from a deep and dreamless sleep with the urgent need to run to the toilet?

 There is no single identifiable cause of nocturia.
 Many factors can contribute to its development, including:

-- Multiple sclerosis– Bladder dysfunction is common in people with multiple sclerosis.
-It happens when MS lesions block transmission of nerve signals that control the bladder and urinary sphincters.
+Bladder dysfunction is common in people with multiple sclerosis.
+It happens when MS lesions block the transmission of nerve signals that control the bladder and urinary sphincters.

 Nocturia can cause sleepless nights.
-If you are experiencing the following symptoms, you should visit your doctor so that he can give a diagnosis:
+If you are experiencing the following symptoms, you should visit your doctor for advice.

 - Excessive urination (polyuria)